Feyerabend/cc/ch07/sec7.6/README.md

 but because patterns were applied where they were not needed.
 In such cases, patterns stopped being helpful abstractions and became a source of accidental complexity.

-The original intent was to simplify communication and design—not to impose structure for its own sake.
+The original intent was to simplify communication and design--not to impose structure for its own sake.

 #### 10.2 OOP bias

 The book is deeply rooted in class-based object-oriented programming.

 Its patterns assume a world of classes, inheritance, and object hierarchies.
 This makes sense given the context in which it was written, but it also limits its universality.

 In functional programming languages, many of the same problems are approached differently--or do not arise in the same form at all.